EPCCed/eidf-docs/docs/services/gpuservice/training/L5_devspace.md

 - Automatically syncing files between your local repository (on your VM) and the DevSpace managed containers (but not big data).
 - Capturing services logic (e.g. a Dask/Ray cluster) for reuse.

-Although DevSpace automates the configuration process, you will still need to specify and parameterise yaml manifests or helm charts for specific services and pods that you require.
+Although DevSpace automates the configuration and deployment process, you will still need to specify and parameterise yaml manifests or helm charts for specific services and pods that you require.

 This guide aims to help you get started with DevSpace but it is not a comprehensive guide or configuration manual.
 You can discover more about how to configure DevSpace from the [documentation](https://www.devspace.sh/docs/getting-started/introduction).